Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 We hope that by having more researchers with these skills and knowledge, research culture can improve to address the issues raised above.

-(welcome:intended-audience)=
-## Intended Audience
+// ## Intended Audience

-This book is written for researchers who are already using Python for their data analysis, but who want to take their coding and software development to the next level.
-You don't have to be highly proficient with Python, but you should already be comfortable doing things like reading data from files and writing loops, conditionals, and functions.
+// This book is written for researchers who are already using Python for their data analysis, but who want to take their coding and software development to the next level.
+You don't have to be highly proficient with Python,
+// but you should already be comfortable doing things like reading data from files
+// and writing loops, conditionals, and functions.
-The following personas are examples of the types of people that are our target audience.
+// The following personas are examples of the types of people that are our target audience.

-Amira Khan
+// Amira Khan
-:   completed a master's in library science five years ago
+// :   completed a master's in library science five years ago
-    and has since worked for a small aid organization.
+//     and has since worked for a small aid organization.
-    She did some statistics during her degree, and has learned some R and Python by doing data science courses online, but has no formal training in programming.
+//     She did some statistics during her degree,
+//     and has learned some R and Python by doing data science courses online,
+//     but has no formal training in programming.
-    Amira would like to tidy up the scripts, datasets, and reports she has created in order to share them with her colleagues.
+//     Amira would like to tidy up the scripts, datasets, and reports she has created
+//     in order to share them with her colleagues.
-    These lessons will show her how to do this.
+//     These lessons will show her how to do this.

-Jun Hsu
+// Jun Hsu
-:   completed an Insight Data Science fellowship last year after doing a PhD in geology
+// :   completed an Insight Data Science fellowship last year after doing a PhD in geology
-    and now works for a company that does forensic audits.
+//     and now works for a company that does forensic audits.
-    He uses a variety of machine learning and visualization packages, and would now like to turn some of his own work into an open source project.
+//     He uses a variety of machine learning and visualization packages,
+//     and would now like to turn some of his own work into an open source project.
-    This book will show him how such a project should be organized and how to encourage people to contribute to it.
+//     This book will show him how such a project should be organized
+//     and how to encourage people to contribute to it.

-Sami Virtanen
+// Sami Virtanen
-:   became a competent programmer during a bachelor's degree in applied math
+// :   became a competent programmer during a bachelor's degree in applied math
-    and was then hired by the university's research computing center.
+//     and was then hired by the university's research computing center.
-    The kinds of applications they are being asked to support have shifted from fluid dynamics to data analysis;
+//     The kinds of applications they are being asked to support
+//     have shifted from fluid dynamics to data analysis;
-    this guide will teach them how to build and run data pipelines so that they can pass those skills on to their users.
+//     this guide will teach them how to build and run data pipelines

-(welcome:what-you-learn)=
+//     so that they can pass those skills on to their users.c

 ## What You Will Learn

-Rather than simply providing reference material about good coding practices, the book follows Amira and Sami as they work together to write an actual software package to address a real research question.
+Rather than simply providing reference material about good coding practices, the book follows by example on how to write an actual software package to address a real research question.
 The data analysis task that we focus on relates to a fascinating result in the field of quantitative linguistics.
-**Zipf's Law** states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.
+Namely, **Zipf's Law**, which states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.
 To test whether Zipf's Law holds for a collection of classic novels that are freely available from **Project Gutenberg**, we write a software package that counts and analyzes the word frequency distribution in any arbitrary body of text.

 In the process of writing and publishing a Python package to verify Zipf's Law, we will show you how to do the following: